Siemens SIMATIC

 How it could be exploited

-An attacker crafts a malicious trace file and tricks a legitimate user (engineering staff or operator) into uploading it via the device's web interface.
-The vulnerability in the trace file parser allows code injection (CWE-79 cross-site scripting context suggests client-side or template injection).
-Once executed, the attacker gains control to modify PLC logic or operations.
+An attacker crafts a malicious trace file and tricks a legitimate user (engineer or operator) into uploading it via the web interface on Port 80 or 443.
+The PLC executes the injected code, giving the attacker control over the controller logic and industrial processes.

 Prerequisites